redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Testing Services

 Until now we've only tested things on the web-side of our app.
-When we want test the api-side that means testing our services.
+When we test the api-side that means testing our services.

 In some ways testing a service feels more "concrete" than testing components—services deal with hard data coming out of a database or third party API, while components deal with messy things like language, layout and even design elements.

-Services will usually contain most of your business logic which is important to verify for correctness—crediting or debiting the wrong account number on the services side could end your business!
+Services will usually contain most of your business logic which is important to verify for correctness—crediting or debiting the wrong account number on the services side could put a swift end to your business!

 ### The Test Database